yoshinorisekimoto/api-learning-notes/README.md

 ## What is REST API
 REST API is an architectural style that uses standard HTTP methods to operate on resources in a stateless and structured way.

+## Why we use REST API
+REST API is simple and we can do scalable approach with standardization